 Baptism, the Eucharist, and the sacrament of Confirmation together constitute the “sacraments of Christian initiation,” whose unity must be safeguarded.
 It must be explained to the faithful that the reception of the sacrament of Confirmation is necessary for the completion of baptismal grace.
 For “by the sacrament of Confirmation, [the baptized] are more perfectly bound to the Church and are enriched with a special strength of the Holy Spirit.
 Hence they are, as true witnesses of Christ, more strictly obliged to spread and defend the faith by word and deed.”
 Catechism of the Catholic Church: 1285

-As we prepare to celebrate the Sacrament of Confirmation next month, our diocese has provided some resources to help our families prepare for the sacrament of Confirmation.
+As part of the celebration of the Sacrament of Confirmation, our diocese has provided some resources to help our families prepare for the sacrament of Confirmation.
 These resources complement the wonderful preparation that our schools already do.